TimothyLuedtke/backend_systems_design_architecture/CommonBackends.md

 - **Development and Testing**: Writing and testing applications is more difficult due to it being distributed system.

 - **Data Management**: Managing data consistency can be challenging.

+### **Use Cases of Distributed Systems**

+- **E-commerce platforms**: They often need to handle high volumes of transactions and user interactions, which can be efficiently managed through independent micoservices.

+- **Social media platforms**: The various functionalities like posting, messaging, and notofications can be divided into separate microservices.

+- **Streaming services**: Microservices can help handle the heavy load and deliver smooth streaming experience.

+- **Online gaming platforms**: They can use microservices to manage game logic, player data, and real-time multiplayer interactions separately.

+- **Large-scale IoT systems**: Each device or sensor type can be managed by a dedicated microservice.

+## Serverless

+- **Definition**: Serverless architcecture refers to applications that significantly depend on third-party services(Backend-as-a-Service or BaaS) or on custom code that's run in ephemeral containers(Function-as-a-Service or FaaS).

+- **Overview**: Serverless architectures, the app logic is still run on servers, but all the serber management is done by the cloud provider.
+This allows developers to focus on writing code without worrying about the underlying infrastructure.

+### **Pros of Serverless**

+- **No Server Management**: Developers do not need to worry about server provisioning, scaling, or maintenance.

+- **Cost-Effective**: You only pay for the time your code is running, which can be more cost-effective than traditional server-based architectures.

+- **Automated Scaling**: Serverless architectures can automatically scale to meet demand.

+### **Cons of Serverless**

+- **Expensive for Long-Running Applications**: For applications that run for long periods of time, serverless can be more expensive than traditional server-based architectures.

+- **Testing**: Testing serverless applications can be more challenging than traditional server-based applications due to the reliability on the internet.

+- **Troubleshooting and Debugging**: Debugging serverless applications can be more challenging due to the distributed nature of the architecture.

+### **Use Cases of Serverless**

+- **Real-time File Processing**: Serverless functions can be triggered by file uploads to process the files in real-time. *Ex: Image resizing, PDF generation.*

+- **Real-time Stream Processing**: Perform real-time analytics on streaming data from sources like IoT devices or social media feeds. *Ex: Processing and analyzing data from sensors.*

+- **Extract, Transform, Load (ETL) Jobs**: Serverless functions can be used to process and transform data from one format to another. *Ex: Extracting data from a database, transforming it, and loading it into a data warehouse.*

+- **Websites and Web Applications**: Serverless architectures can be used to host static websites or dynamic web applications. *Ex: Hosting a blog, portfolio, or e-commerce site.*

+- **Scheduled Tasks**: Serverless functions can be scheduled to run at specific times to perform tasks like data backups or cleanup.